 Whilst a map is available in Balema, 'tis advisable to make thine own as thou playest.
 The various roads, paths, and tunnels canst be quite confusing if thou dost not have a map to refer to from time to time.
-Be thou advised that there art over 200 locations in this game!

 Certain commands can be abbreviated.
-These are the direction commands: N,E,S,W,U,D. Some other commands are: Inventory -which shows thee what thou art carrying; Look-which allows thee to do just that; and Flee Screaming Hysterically-which doesn't accomplish anything but seemeth appropriate when meeting up with some of the local fauna.
+These are the direction commands: N,E,S,W,U,D. Some other commands are: Inventory-which shows thee what thou art carrying; Look-which allows thee to do just that; and Flee Screaming Hysterically-which doesn't accomplish anything but seemeth appropriate when meeting up with some of the local fauna.

-The Quest will accept multiple sentence commands, i.e., thou canst say "Get the sword and then smite the dragon" and the game will obey thy commands.
+The Quest will accept multiple sentence commands, i.e., thou canst say "Get the sword and smite yon dragon" and the game will obey thy commands.
 Such multiple commands must be separated by a comma, a period, the word "and" or the word "then".